-The board opted to provide annuities in the future through an outside provider.
+Legislation approved by the General Assembly requires INPRS to keep the annuity program in-house until Jan.
+1, 2017.
+The INPRS board had previously opted to provide annuities in the future through an outside provider.
 This will allow INPRS to leverage its purchasing power to negotiate more annuity options and the best available rates for members.
 By using an outside provider, INPRS avoids financial risk to the system’s future stability while providing the best possible market rate for members who wish to annuitize via INPRS.

 Americans are living longer, and INPRS has set an assumed long-term rate of return for investments at 6.75 percent.
 Both of these changes are included in the actuarial factors used to calculate PERF and TRF benefit payments.
 This change will be effective for those with retirement dates of Oct.
 1, 2014, and later.